How to Accept Your Relationship Is Ending: 11 Tips That Work

 1. Allow yourself to grieve

-So, how to get over someone you can’t be with?
+So, how to accept a long-term relationship is over?
 Don’t be in denial.
 Don’t try to deny how hurt you feel.
 Don’t try to repress your strong emotions.

 You have to allow yourself to be sad and grieve the loss of an important person in your life instead of running away from the reality of the situation.